thisislawatts/example-jobs/Senior Technical Recruiter.md

 </ul>
 <p><strong>Our values:</strong></p>
 <p><strong>One team: </strong><span style="font-weight: 400;">In a global and highly distributed company, we firmly believe our diversity makes us stronger, and we embrace our differences.
 We overcome boundaries by being highly transparent and collaborative in how we operate.</span></p>
-<p><strong>Ridiculously easy to work with: </strong><span style="font-weight: 400;">We aim to delight with our level of service.
-Where we don’t think we are rising to that bar, we are able to call it out and invest in improvement.</span></p>
 <p><strong>Care Deeply:</strong><span style="font-weight: 400;"> We are passionate about our work and our team, and willing to go above and beyond to help both be successful.</span></p>
 <p><strong>Ship it: </strong><span style="font-weight: 400;">We drive for impact by acting speedily and iteratively, with a bias for action.</span></p>
+<p><strong>Think Bigger:&nbsp;</strong>As we continue to grow exponentially, we are constantly looking for new ways to scale, improve, and innovate, without compromising on quality or experience.</p>
 <p>&nbsp;</p>
 <p><strong>Interested?</strong></p>
 <p><span style="font-weight: 400;">Please apply below!
 We care deeply about the warm, inclusive environment we’ve created and we value diversity - we welcome applications from those typically underrepresented in tech.
 If you like the sound of this role, but are not totally sure whether you’re the right person, do apply anyway</span></p>